Growing Up Asian in America Awards

 Entry Deadline: Friday, March 3, 2017

 The 2016 election saw victories for the Asian and Pacific Islander (API) community.
 Especially exciting is the historic election of Kamala Harris as California’s new senator and the first Indian-American and second African-American woman elected to the U.S. Senate.
-On what issues do you want her to work for the Bay Area API community, and how?
+On what issues do you want her to work, and how?
 What changes would you want to see happen?
 What advice do you have for helping your community, our country, and the world?

 - 3 ESSAY and 3 ART winners from each grade category will win $500 in cash and prizes.